 - Hotel El Dorado is located in Chapinero.
 It features comfortable rooms with contemporary style furniture and the staff is incredibly kind.
 Click here for the latest rates and here for reviews.

 - Sofitel Bogota Victoria Regia is a fabulous hotel in Zona Rosa.
 Rooms are large and modern, there is a gym, a spa, and the onsite restaurant serves delicious food.
 Click here for the latest rates and here for reviews.

 Watch this space as I will be writing a more detailed guide on where to stay in Bogota.

 How to get to Bogota

 Bogota is very well connected to the rest of the country by an incredible web of bus routes.
 The main bus station is La Terminal, around 5 km west of the city center in an area called La Salitre.
-There, you’ll find buses going to the rest of the country.
+There, you’ll find buses going to and coming from the rest of the country.

 Bogota airport is called El Dorado and has flights to various locations in the country and to the rest of the world.
 From there, you can get to Bogota by public transportation, taxi or private transfer.
 You can book your Bogota airport transfer here.

 Unless you want to move around by bike, you can count on Bogota’s very efficient bus system.
 The service is cheap and fast, and buses run from 5:00 am to 11:00 pm.

 I didn’t have any issue when I visited Bogota, and in the last few years crime rates have decreased thanks to the efforts of the police forces.
 Check the latest reports on safety here.
 However I recommend you use your caution when you walk around, especially at night.
 When in doubt, opt to take a taxi.
 Make sure to also purchase travel insurance before visiting.
 You can get one here.